 Another option is to try a strawberry root that transitions to gold, then transitions to pale gold on the ends.
 The gentle change of lightened shades looks beautiful and makes your hair look longer and more luscious.

 You can also opt for a rooted blonde Ombré look — it requires less maintenance and will save you some touch-up trips to the salon.
 The contrast will really stand out and bring a chic style to your hairdo.

 The big fall hair color trend for brunettes is chocolate.
 One favorite is the mix of dark and milk chocolate shades together – some might even call it shades of cinnamon or coffee.
 Either way, you can imagine how pretty it can be transformed to hair color.
 The highlights give the base color a great dimension and add a nice texture to what would normally be a bold flat color.

 Where roots appear, try ebony and transition to chocolate, then chestnut, or try a fabulous mocha that transitions to auburn then gold.

 The idea is subtle shading of a recurring theme.
 It is both beautiful and highly elegant.
 Remember, a single process means just that one color.
 Add life and dimension by incorporating at least three tones into your hair.
 Your hair will shine, and you will feel like a million bucks.

-You are already on-trend ladies, but nothing stops you adding some golden or warmer red tones through your auburn locks to give more interest.
+You are already on-trend, ladies, but nothing stops you from adding some golden or warmer red tones through your auburn locks to give more interest.